tmakota/network-conn-redundancy/README.md

 # How to guide

-Please install the requirements using
+Please install the requirements using:

 <code>
 pip3 install -r requirements.txt